LivePersonInc/knowledge-center-archive/_release/June 2020/week-of-june-8th.md

 Business dashboard for Messaging was showing incorrect revenue values (for example Total revenue after engagement) and data was not consistent (ir decreased) for the same dates when running a couple days later.
 This issue has now been resolved.

+## New field in API - Add nickname field to getUserProfile/setUserProfile API
+### Type: Enhancement (UMS 3.26)

+Possibility to populate the nick name when setting up User Profile.
+This is available without any configuration.
+You need to add the nickname field to setUserProfile payload in order to submit the data.

+## Send push notification about the secure form submission
+### Type: Enhancement (UMS 3.26)

+This enhancement is relevant to those who are using the Agent App and enables agents to receive push notification when a consumer submits a secure form.
+To configure, please contact your LivePerson account team.

+## Allow AgentManager to transfer / close conversation without joining.
+### Type: Enhancement (UMS 3.26)
+This feature allows agents with privilege of AGENT_JOIN_AS_MANAGER (privilege Id #13) to do actions without joining conversation such as transfer conversation or close conversation
+How to configure: Feature flag needs to be turned on.
+Please contact your account manager for more details.

+## Rollover - allow to agent from rollover account to Query Messages
+### Type: Enhancement (UMS 3.26)
+Allows the agent from the rollover account to get a transcript of the conversation from the owner’s account.
+This is availabe for customers for whom rollover is enabled for the Brand.